Mexico says has no register of minors expelled by U.S. after NY Times report

 Speaking on condition of anonymity, a Mexican official said U.S. authorities were not allowing Mexico to review who was being expelled from the United States.
 Efforts were underway to negotiate a solution to the issue, the official added.

-According to the newspaper, the expulsions were set out in an internal email from a senior U.S. Border Patrol official, and breached the terms under which Mexico agreed to help Washington impose tougher border controls to stop the spread of the coronavirus.
-(Writing by Dave Graham; editing by Jonathan Oatis)
+According to the newspaper, the expulsions were set out in an internal email from a senior U.S. Border Patrol official, and breached the terms under which Mexico agreed to help Washington impose tougher border controls to stop the spread of the coronavirus. — Reuters